 Themes For Your Mid-Winter Celebration

-Maybe it’s because I’m a Capricorn, but I’ve never hate the beginning of the year.
+Maybe it’s because I’m a Capricorn, but I’ve never hated the beginning of the year.
 I always feel renewed and rejuvenated.
 I don’t particularly like winter, but once the new year starts I get really into starting it off with a bang! (likewise I often “burn out” pretty substantially at the end of the year…) This is the perfect energy for a mid-Winter celebration.
 Think of themes like INSPIRATION, CREATIVITY, PASSION, FIRE, REBIRTH.

 Fire, in general, has a strong place in this festival.
 Not only is it a symbol of the season – using fire to keep warm and bring light during the dark of winter – but fire is purifying and cleansing.
 Fire bring destruction, but it also bring new growth and winter is exactly the same.
 Purification rituals are perfect for Mid-Winter.